General Educational Development (GED) Program

 Want to finish your high school education?

-The GED Exam is a four-part battery which consists of: Reading Language Arts (RLA), Mathematical Reasoning, Science, and Social Studies.
-Test items are multiple choice, short answer, extended response, drag-and-drop, hot spot, and fill-in-the-blank question formats.
-Writing is required in three of the four tests and mathematical questions are also included in the Science and Social Studies test components.
+The GED Exam is a four-part assessment which consists of: Reasoning through Language Arts (RLA), Mathematical Reasoning, Science, and Social Studies.
+Test items are multiple choice, short answer, extended response, drag-and-drop, select an area, and fill-in-the-blank question formats.
+An extended Response writing is a required component of the Reasoning Through Language Arts test.
+Mathematical questions may also be included in the Science and Social Studies test components.

 In 2014, the GED Testing Service, in partnership with Pearson VUE, began to offer the GED examination as a computer-based test.
 The new version is aligned to the Common Core State Standards (CCSS), and is designed to reflect the knowledge and skills that are needed for college and career success.